Are you trying to find out what the difference is between a HEPA air purifier vs Ionizer (or Ionic air purifier)?

 Filter vs No Filter

-The major difference between a HEPA air purifier and an Ionizer is how each product removes impurities from the air.
+The major difference between an Ionic air purifier vs HEPA air purifier is how each product removes impurities from the air.

-If new impurities enter into the room, for example smoke, the device will eventually pull these particles into the filter and prevent them from returning to the room.
+If new impurities enter into the room, like smoke or dust, the device will eventually pull these particles into the filter and prevent them from returning to the room.

 Difference in Maximum Area Coverage